1/72 Scale Sea-going Vessels

-In the images above, the dark grey plastic is from the Modelcollect kit of the 280mm turret, and the white or brass portions are the scratch-built parts.
-As per the coastal gun installation, the Modelcollect turret lacked the ear-like housings of the original range-finders of the turret, when it was mounted on the DKM Gneisenau, so I had to build them: you can see an image above of the extrusion I built out of Evergreen styrene plastic, to achieve the desired cross section for the range-finder housings, as well as for the deck details.
+In the images above, the dark grey plastic is the Modelcollect kit of the 280mm turret, and the white or brass portions are the scratch-built parts.
+As per the coastal gun installation, the Modelcollect turret lacked the ear-like housings of the original range-finders of the turret, when it was mounted on the DKM Gneisenau, so I had to build them: you can see an image (blue background) above of the extrusions I built out of Evergreen styrene plastic, to achieve the desired cross section for the range-finder housings, as well as for the deck details.

 Below are images of the completed model.
 The Arado Ar 196 seaplane is by Sword.
 As a typical limited run kit it was a bit of a challenge.
 Lack of any mounting slots and tabs at the struts between the pontoons and aircraft meant that I had to build a jig to attempt to align the pontoons with each other and with the fuselage.
 In the end, it turned out that my jig was not very successful, and the left pontoon is noticeably lower than the right, in relation to the rest of the aircraft.
 I have cleverly concealed this by not showing any pictures of the aircraft, head on.
 I think the radio aerial is nicely thin and to scale, but I think the x-bracing wires between the pontoons and the fuselage are too coarse in diameter.
 Better luck next time...

 All paint was Testors Model Master with Testors Clear Flat Lacquer.
 I have found that the Testors Model Master paint is exceptionally great for airbrushing.
 I lightened all of the Luftwaffe colors on the Arado with flat white for scale effect.
 On the turret, to make airbrushing the yellow easier, I masked the grey painted areas and airbrushed bright aluminum as an undercoat for the yellow.